Henry J. Kaiser High School

-I am broadly interested in the population, community, and behavioral ecology of reptiles, amphibians, and mammals in terrestrial ecosystems.
+I am broadly interested in the population, community, and behavioral ecology of reptiles, amphibians, and mammals (but mainly lizards!).
 I study research topics such as species interactions and disease ecology.
 Why do some species thrive in human-modified habitats while most do poorly?
 What ecological factors contribute to the spread of disease among wild populations, domestic animals, and humans?
 I approach these questions by studying how animals respond to natural and anthropogenic variation in resource availability using a combination of field experiments, observational studies, and modeling approaches.

 Wright, A.N. and M.E.
 Gompper.
 2005.
 Altered parasite assemblages in raccoons in response to manipulated resource availability.
 Oecologia 144:148-156